DrSleep/tensorflow-deeplab-resnet/README.md

 # DeepLab-ResNet-TensorFlow
 This is an (re-)implementation of [DeepLab-ResNet](http://liangchiehchen.com/projects/DeepLabv2_resnet.html) in TensorFlow for semantic image segmentation on the [PASCAL VOC dataset](http://host.robots.ox.ac.uk/pascal/VOC/).

+## Updates

+**29 Jan, 2017**:
+* Fixed the implementation of the batch normalisation layer: it now supports both the training and inference steps.
+If the flag `--is-training` is provided, the running means and variances will be updated; otherwise, they will be kept intact.
+The `.ckpt` files have been updated accordingly - to download please refer to the new link provided below.
+* Image summaries during the training process can now be seen using TensorBoard.
+* Fixed the evaluation procedure: the 'void' label (<code>255</code>) is now correctly ignored.
+As a result, the performance score on the validation set has increased to <code>80.1%</code>.

 ## Model Description

 The DeepLab-ResNet is built on a fully convolutional variant of [ResNet-101](https://github.com/KaimingHe/deep-residual-networks) with [atrous (dilated) convolutions](https://github.com/fyu/dilation), atrous spatial pyramid pooling, and multi-scale inputs (not implemented here).

-The model is trained on a mini-batch of images and corresponding ground truth masks with the softmax classifier on the top.
+The model is trained on a mini-batch of images and corresponding ground truth masks with the softmax classifier at the top.
 During training, the masks are downsampled to match the size of the output from the network; during inference, to acquire the output of the same size as the input, bilinear upsampling is applied.
 The final segmentation mask is computed using argmax over the logits.
 Optionally, a fully-connected probabilistic graphical model, namely, CRF, can be applied to refine the final predictions.
 On the test set of PASCAL VOC, the model achieves <code>79.7%</code> of mean intersection-over-union.